 At the end of the museum visit, there’s a little souvenir shop, but there are a lot of souvenir shops in town as well.

 Martial Glacier is probably the most visited glacier in the area.
-You can hike there, but we chose to visit it by cable cart.
-It doesn’t take very long to get to the top.
-Once you’re there, you’ll be surrounded by snow-capped mountains.
+It can be hiked, but we chose to visit it by cable cart.
+It doesn’t take very long to get to the top and once you’re there, you’ll be surrounded by snow capped mountains.

 From where the cable cart drops you, impressive views over the Beagle Channel and the town await you!

 Tierra Del Fuego is an archipelago that is completely cut off from the South American mainland by the Strait of Magellan.
 It’s almost a continent on its own and even though it’s officially part of Argentina, you’ll feel as if you truly arrived at the end of the world.